A Saturation-Based Optimal Velocity Model for Traffic Flow Dynamics: Implications and Applications

 \section{Implications and Applications}

-The Hybrid OVD model developed here combines two complementary perspectives on car-following: the behavioral realism of the Optimal Velocity Model, where desired speeds depend on headway, and the physical saturation dynamics of drag-based acceleration.
-By replacing the linear relaxation term of the OVM with a nonlinear drag law, the hybrid model ensures bounded accelerations and smooth convergence to equilibrium speeds.
-This modification eliminates the unrealistically large accelerations and oscillations that can occur in the classical formulation, while preserving the essential feature that driver response is fundamentally governed by available headway.
+The Hybrid OVD model introduced in this work combines two complementary perspectives on car-following: the behavioral structure of the Optimal Velocity Model, in which desired speeds depend solely on headway, and the physical dynamics of drag-limited acceleration.
+By replacing the classical linear relaxation law with a nonlinear saturation mechanism, the hybrid model guarantees bounded accelerations and smooth convergence toward equilibrium.
+This modification retains the essential OVM principle that drivers respond primarily to available spacing, while eliminating the unrealistically large accelerations and sharp velocity excursions that can arise in the classical formulation.

-From a modeling perspective, the parameter $a$ provides an interpretable acceleration scale linked to driver aggressiveness or vehicle power, while the headway response $V(\Delta x)$ can be specified to match empirical observations.
-The model is therefore well suited for calibration against microscopic trajectory datasets, whether from controlled experiments or naturalistic driving studies.
-In particular, datasets such as NGSIM have been widely used for calibration and validation of car-following models~\cite{Punzo2016}, and established methodologies are available in the literature~\cite{Treiber2013}.
-At the same time, the nonlinear saturation law improves the robustness of the model for large-scale simulations, where bounded velocities and stable dynamics are critical.
+From a modeling standpoint, the acceleration parameter $a$ serves as an interpretable measure of driver aggressiveness or vehicle power, whereas the headway response $V(\Delta x)$ may be chosen or calibrated to match empirical observations.
+This makes the Hybrid OVD model suitable for microscopic trajectory calibration, controlled experiments, or large-scale numerical simulations.
+Because the acceleration law is intrinsically bounded, the model is numerically robust and physically consistent even in high-density regimes in which unbounded-relaxation models may exhibit unrealistic dynamics or stability issues.